Pay policy statement

 Honoraria (Temporary)

 Honoraria payments are temporary, non-consolidated, additions to basic pay.
-They may be paid where an employee has taken on temporary additional duties and responsibilities for a period of up to six months, for example, covering a vacancy or taking on a special project.
+They may be paid where an employee has taken on temporary additional duties and responsibilities, usually for a period of up to six months, for example, covering a vacancy or taking on a special project.
+These payments are agreed and approved by the relevant Director.

 Welcome and loyalty payments scheme (Children’s Services)